Method 1: Measure Yourself (Most Accurate)

 1. 4

-Lay the trousers flat
+Lay a well-fitting pair of trousers flat

 2. 5

-Find the crotch point β€” where the two leg seams meet at the centre.
-Place the start of your tape there.
-Measure down the inside leg seam to the bottom hem of the trouser.
-This is your inseam length.
+Measure from the lowest point of the crotch seam (the crotch “V” where the two legs meet) straight down the inside seam to the bottom of the hem.
+This is your inseam measurement.

 Frequently Asked Questions